aeternity/aesophia/docs/sophia_features.md

 In this example we assume that the name `name` already exists, and is owned by an account with address `addr`.
-In order to allow a contract `ct` to handle `name` the account holder needs to create a [delegatrion signature](#delegation-signature) `sig` from the name owner address `addr`, the name hash and the contract address.
+In order to allow a contract `ct` to handle `name` the account holder needs to create a [delegation signature](#delegation-signature) `sig` from the name owner address `addr`, the name hash and the contract address.